pyenv/pyenv/README.md

     $ brew install pyenv

-To upgrade pyenv in the future, just use `upgrade` instead of `install`.
+To upgrade pyenv in the future, use `upgrade` instead of `install`.

-After installation, you'll still need to add `eval "$(pyenv init -)"` to your profile (as stated in the caveats).
-You'll only ever have to do this once.
+After installation, you'll need to add `eval "$(pyenv init -)"` to your profile (as stated in the caveats displayed by Homebrew — to display them again, use `brew info pyenv`).
+You only need to add that to your profile once.

+Then follow the rest of the post-installation steps under "Basic GitHub Checkout" above, starting with #4 ("restart your shell so the path changes take effect").

 ### Advanced Configuration